artizirk/ix2-200/README.md

 ```

 # 6. Install debian like normal
+U-Boot on the ix2-200 only understands **DOS/MBR** partiton tables, GPT will not work.
+Some hacish protected MBR GPT hybrid might also work but thats untested!

-Create a seperate /boot partiton of about 200MB size with **ext2** file system!
+Create a seperate /boot partiton type of about 200MB size with **ext2** file system!

 Installer might tell you that it cant find any kernels to install, simply say `continue without a kernel`